ghoshp83/TelecomCloudAnalytics/README.md

 c) Predict the reasons for a problem, validate the prediction and take action.

 Installation Instructions:
-1. Please use TelcoCloudAnalytics_build.xml file to build the jar file : telcocloudanalytics.jar.
+1. Please use TelcoCloudAnalytics_build.xml(sample build file for jar building using ANT) file to build the jar file : telcocloudanalytics.jar.
 Dependent jar files are also attached in this repository.
 2. Please create an installation directory in a Linux machine like below – /test/TelecomCloudAnalytics.
 Hence forth, we will refer this location as ‘Installation_directory’.
 2. Please put telcocloudanalytics.jar file in the installation_directory.